NgenoMark/Space-Hub/README.md

 Certainly!
-Here's a revised version of your README file for Space Hub:
+Here's the revised README file with instructions for installing prerequisites using Git Bash, suitable for Windows environments:

 ---